Yak Bak: Yak Bak 2

 This was identical to the original, but added a locking mechanism which prevented the user from accidentally hitting the "Say" button and thereby erasing the stored recording.
 This locking mechanism became a staple of some of the future models.
 The most notable function of this version is the WarpR, which changes the pitch of the recording.
 Later models of this series had incorporated the WarpR design and function.
 It came in many colors.
 One of the toys of the year during the Sixth Annual CBS This Morning Toy Test and the Seventh Annual Sesame Street Parents' Toy Test.

+Yak Bak 2k

+To cash in on the hysteria regarding the turn of the millennium, the Yak Bak 2k was released.

 Yak Bak WarpR

 The Yak Bak WarpR provided users with the ability to alter the recording via a pitch dial that would speed up or slow down the sound, thereby making the voice sound higher or deeper.
 This model was more popular than previous ones as the novelty of voice recording became more enticing once users could "warp" their voices.
 This "warping" option also became a staple of all future models.
 As was the case with the Yak Bak 2, the Yak Bak WarpR also contained a lockout mechanism which disabled the Say button.